There are many hazards related to psychosocial issues. The University has a range of services to support staff including:

 Staying active with MUSport has a range of online ways to help you stay active, from workouts and stretching plans to challenges and competitions.

 Do you ride to the university?
 Use the Cycling@Unimelb Map to locate bike parking, bike repair stations, drinking fountains, showers and change room facilities on Parkville campus.

 Melbourne University Sport alongside the Campus Services Sustainability Team host regular Ride2Uni breakfasts for UniMelb cyclists.
 At past Ride2Uni events, cyclists have enjoyed free coffee, a light breakfast and help with bike repairs.
 Keep an eye out on the Sustainability events page for details of future events.

 Melbourne Farmers Market

-The Melbourne Farms Market is held on Wednesdays from 10:30am-2:20pm at Union Lawn.
-Purchase some delicious Victorian produce to take home, or have lunch at the market - don't forget to ask for your lunch to be served on a reusable plate, and drop off your used dishes with the Wash Club volunteers.
+The Melbourne Farms Market is held on Wednesdays at Union Lawn.
+Purchase some delicious Victorian produce to take home or enjoy lunch at the market.
+Remember to ask for your lunch to be served on a reusable plate, and drop off your used dishes with the Wash Club volunteers.